 Chanelle started with wet hair, since this is the way she usually maintains her two-toned locks – in the shower after a good shampoo.
 (You can also start with dry hair if you find it easier!)

 You want to have access to all of your roots, not just the ones at the top.
 To do so, you’ll need to take a clip and clip up the top half of your hair.
 You’ll work on the bottom section first, and then let the rest down to finish off the top.
+If you have thick hair, you may prefer to split your hair into as many as five sections.

 2. Apply your root color